-Brief Description: 12 yo girl defies orders to stay inside the fort of the new British colony; when she drops a figurine it is found by a 13 yo Native American and they form a secret friendship.
+Brief Description: A 12 yo girl defies orders to stay inside the fort of the first attempted British colony in North America.
+She drops a figurine that is later found by a 13 yo Native American girl and they form a secret friendship.
 Told in verse in alternating perspectives.

 Historical Era: 16th Century